October – Early March:

 This approach allows you to have a regular review of your credit history throughout the year, versus taking all three reports once.

 Note: If you accept a federal Graduate PLUS loan you will be required to pass a credit check in order to receive the funds.
-If you are unable to pass the credit check you will not receive the PLUS loan funds, and not receive the amount you requested.
+If you are unable to pass the credit check you will not receive the PLUS loan funds.
 As a general rule, you must have “adverse-free credit history” to be approved.
 Examples of adverse-free include, but not limited to: delinquencies, bankruptcies, or court judgments against you.
-If you are concerned about your credit history and being able to obtain the PLUS loan, please contact the Financial Aid Office at 303.724.8039.
+If you are concerned about your credit history and being able to obtain the PLUS loan, please contact us to discuss your situation.